 The less cognitive load placed on an employee during the first days of their tenure, the better their experience will be, and the sooner they'll be able to start contributing to the organization in a meaningful way.

-If they'll need keys, keycards, or any other special form of identification to get into the building, make sure those are available.
+If they'll need keys, keycards, or any other special form of identification to get into the building, make sure those are available, and prepare any new hire paperwork that you can ahead of time to ensure a smooth introduction period.

 This is an easy one.
 Just make sure that your new employee has all the hardware they need to get their job done as efficiently and effectively as possible.
 Do you use phones in your day-to-day operations?
 Make sure they have one and it works.
 How about a computer?
 It should have a fresh installation of whatever OS you use, and be hooked into the network.

 Does your organization use any specialized software, or a special implementation of common software?
 Make sure each new employee gets access, a proper introduction, and adequate instruction on using it.

 Have all the software pre-installed if you can as it will make a big difference in cognitive load.
 Especially have communication and collaboration tools ready, which can make it much easier for them to reach out to the right people for help when they need it.

 There's nothing like getting started on your first day of work at a brand new desk.
 There's also nothing like coming to work on your first day and having to clear out the previous employee's mess, track down the tools you need, all while you're still trying to get a grip on the company overall.